qdzlug/ironbank-pipeline/README.md

 ## Contributor project requirements for ironbank-pipeline use:

+- #### Adding a project pipeline in settings

+The IronBank pipelines team will control the project configuration.
+As a result, projects *must not* contain a `.gitlab-ci.yml` In order for a project to enable
+Go to the settings for a specific project

+`Settings` > `CI / CD` > `General pipelines` > `Custom CI configuration path`
+Enter the following: `templates/default.yaml@ironbank-tools/ironbank-pipeline`

+This will point the project towards the default pipeline in ironbank-pipeline.

 - Contributor projects will need to point to the `ironbank-pipeline` project from the `.gitlab-ci.yml` file in their respective projects order to utilize the Container Hardening CI/CD pipeline.

 For most projects, add the following block to the `.gitlab-ci.yml` file in the project in order to do this: